 My new project examines the history of international law in Canada more broadly.
 Funded by a SSHRC Insight Development Grant, it explores the role and power of international legal order in British North America/Canada.
 It uses a series of cases studies involving marriage, Indigenous land rights, environmentalism and resource extraction, and war and armed resistance to show that, as the colonies and post-Confederation Canada emerged as state entities, the meaning of their statehood was being reshaped by shifting global legal doctrines.

 With Angela Fernandez (Faculty of Law, University of Toronto) and Christopher Shorey (Lerners LLP), I am also writing a book on the case of the Frederic Gerring, Jr., a ship seized by Canada in the 1890's for illegal fishing in the North Atlantic.
-As the case wound its way from Nova Scotia, to the Supreme Court of Canada, and finally to an international tribunal in the Hague, the Gerring became a symbol of deeply contested ideas about environmental protection, state jurisdiction on the oceans, and international law.
+As the case wound its way from Nova Scotia, to the Supreme Court of Canada, and finally to an international arbitration tribunal, the Gerring became a symbol of deeply contested ideas about environmental protection, state jurisdiction on the oceans, and international law.

 At UBC, I teach in the History Department and I am a core faculty member of the Law and Society Minor Programme.
 I am also currently the chair of the Political History Group of the Canadian Historical Association.

 Includes Aboriginal policy, immigration and national identity; Canada, Britain and the US; World Wars; economic modernization; the Great Depression; regionalism; political and social movements; and the creation of 'Canadian' culture.
 Credit will only be granted for one of HIST 325 or 426, if 426 was taken before 2007W.